-User IDs for OneStream are assigned by an ARC application administrator.
+User IDs for OneStream are assigned by an ARC OneStream application administrator.
 A temporary password is assigned to all users by calling the Oracle Support Team.
 Oracle Support Team personnel are responsible for verifying the caller's identity prior to establishing the user's password.
 Once the user logs into the system, they must establish their own unique password.
-A user's password must meet unique password configuration, password complexity and password expiration criteria to ensure strong password security.
+A user's password must meet unique password configuration, password complexity and password expiration criteria to help ensure strong password security.

 OneStream access attempt logs are reviewed daily by the Service Desk Branch to identify if users attempted to unsuccessfully access the system five or more times in the day.
 When five or more unsuccessful access attempts are made, an e-mail is sent to the user indicating that the access attempts were noted and requesting that the user notify ARC if the attempts were not made by the user.
+An RPA reviews the log and sends the e-mails out to the users.